Last Updated on February 12, 2024 by Louise Carter

-If you’ve ever hit the snooze button on your morning alarm, you’ll be aware of how groggy you feel when a sleep cycle is interrupted.
+If you’ve ever hit the snooze button on your morning alarm call, you’ll know how groggy you feel when a sleep cycle is interrupted.

-Is Broken Sleep as Good as Solid Sleep?
+Is Broken Sleep As Good As Solid Sleep?

-If you’re lucky enough to climb into bed at 10 pm and take up at 6 am, with no memory of the events between these two timeslots, you enjoyed a solid night of sleep.
+If you’re fortunate enough to climb into bed at 10 PM and take up at 6 AM, with no memory of the events between these two timeslots, you enjoyed a solid night of sleep.

 You weren’t necessarily asleep for 8 hours straight.
 You likely underwent 4-5 complete sleep cycles, with micro periods of awakeness.
 Human sleep cycles are broken down into 4 stages:

-- Stage 1 – The body starts to relax, and the mind unwinds
+- Stage 1 – The body starts to relax, and the mind unwinds.

 Each sleep cycle can last 90-120 minutes.
-The more sleep cycles we can fit into an evening, the more rested we feel in the morning.
+The more sleep cycles we can fit in, the more rested we feel in the morning.
 If these sleep cycles are interrupted, this is called broken sleep.

 What is Considered Interrupted Sleep?